-The landfill has a remaining capacity of approximately 15,263,180 tons (13,846,524 metric tons).
+The landfill has a remaining capacity of approximately 15,263,180 tons (13,846,524 metric tons) (City of Roseville 2010a).
 Currently, the landfill is projected to be able to accept waste until 2042.
 However, the final closure date could be affected by regional growth rates, economic conditions, efficiency of waste recovery, and other factors.
-If conservatively it is assumed that the No Action Alternative is built out by 2025, and assuming that recycling programs are in place, it would generate approximately 52,871 tons (47,964 metric tons) of solid waste for disposal at the landfill (4,067 tons [3,690 metric tons] per year x 13 years).
-This additional waste would take up less than 1 percent of the landfill's remaining capacity, which could shorten the lifespan of the landfill by about two months.
+If the Proposed Action is built out by 2025, and assuming that recycling programs are in place, it would generate approximately 305,524 tons (277,167 metric tons) of solid waste for disposal at the landfill (17,972 tons [16,304 metric tons] per year x 17 years).
+This additional waste would take up approximately 2 percent of the landfill's remaining capacity, which could shorten the lifespan of the landfill by about six months.

-As the No Action Alternative would contribute to the need to expand the landfill in the future, the effect would be significant.
-Mitigation Measure UTIL-5 would address this effect.
-This measure is the same as Mitigation Measure WMM 4.11-7 in the Sierra Vista Specific Plan EIR.
-The USACE assumes that the City would impose the same mitigation measure on the No Action Alternative to address this effect.
-The measure provides for the collection of fees with which to expand the landfill.
-However, because the City cannot guarantee landfill expansion beyond current plans, this mitigation measure would not reduce the effect to less than significant.
-The USACE finds that a residual significant indirect effect would remain after mitigation.
-No direct effects would occur.
+As the Proposed Action would contribute to the need to expand the landfill in the future, the effect would be significant.
+Mitigation Measure UTIL-5 would be implemented to address this effect.
+This measure is the same as Mitigation Measure WMM 4.11-7 in the Sierra Vista Specific Plan EIR and was adopted by the City of Roseville at the time of project approval and will be enforced by the City.
+It provides for the collection of fees with which to expand the landfill.
+However, because the City of Roseville cannot guarantee landfill expansion beyond current plans, the Sierra Vista Specific Plan EIR determined that this mitigation measure would not reduce the effect to less than significant (City of Roseville 2010a).
+The USACE agrees with the conclusion in the Sierra Vista Specific Plan EIR and finds that a residual significant effect would remain after mitigation.

 Approximately 465 acres (188 hectares) west of the Regional Landfill are available for landfill expansion, although no expansion has been approved to date.
-If the WPMMA proceeds with expanding the landfill, the expansion would result in environmental effects.
+If the Western Placer Waste Management Authority (WPWMA) proceeds with expanding the landfill, the expansion would result in environmental effects.
 However, since the expansion has not been formally proposed and details about the expansion are not known, specific effects cannot be identified at this time.
 Effects associated with the expansion would likely resemble those attributed to the existing landfill because the expansion site would be located adjacent to the existing landfill.
 Construction would likely result in effects from air pollutant emissions, noise, and erosion.
 In addition, agricultural land and biological resources, including wetlands, could be lost.
 Once constructed, the landfill could create additional odors, traffic, operational air emissions, increased emissions of landfill gas and combustion flare emissions, litter, night lighting, and degradation of surface and groundwater quality.
-The USACE assumes that these effects would be similar to those of the existing landfill and the expansion would be completed in compliance with the requirements of the landfill permitting process.
+The USACE assumes that these effects would resemble those of the existing landfill and the expansion would be completed in compliance with the requirements of the landfill permitting process.
 The landfill expansion would also be required to undergo environmental review at the time it is proposed, and would be required to mitigate its potential effects to the extent feasible.

-Development of the Proposed Action would result in a demand for solid waste services that would be adequately handled by the existing MRF.
-This indirect effect would be less than significant.
+No Action Alt., Alts.
+1, 2, 3 (On Site) Development of all of the on-site alternatives would result in a demand for solid waste services that would be adequately handled by the existing MRF.
+This effect would be less than significant.
 Mitigation is not required.
-However, as shown in the analysis below, the Proposed Action, along with other existing and planned development, would result in the need for expanded landfill capacity.
-Expansion of the regional landfill could result in a significant indirect effect.
+However, as shown in the analysis below, all of the on-site alternatives, along with other existing and planned development, would result in the need for expanded landfill capacity.
+Expansion of the regional landfill could result in a significant effect.
 Mitigation would not reduce this effect to less than significant.
 A residual significant effect would remain after mitigation.
-No direct effects would occur.